ziabercy/learnmutiny/README.md

 ## Set up environment

-clone the repo from whichever branch you are assigned with the 'edits' tag.
+clone the repo from whichever branch you are assigned or the tests branch with the 'edits' tag & your handle.
-_ex. 'edits-routes' branch_ if you were working on routing.
+_ex. 'edits-routes-learnmutiny' branch_ if you were working on routing and you were 'learnmutiny'.

 cd into the learnmutiny directory & run the development server: